FhlostonParadise/carsonfranklincom-a253a/content/posts/network.md

 layout: post
 thumb_img_path: images/energetic-mustard.png
 content_img_path: images/energetic-mustard.png
-excerpt: 'A breakdown of '
+excerpt: >-
+  A breakdown of the systems I use for my home network.
+It's more than you might think....
 ---
 ## Some Background